 How the Public Service Loan Forgiveness program affects taxes

-18. You need to minimize Adjusted Gross Income (AGI).
+18. You need to minimize adjusted gross income (AGI).

 Your income-driven repayment amount depends on how much money you make, for tax purposes.
-Minimize your taxable income with pre-tax contributions, to get more PSLF forgiveness.
+Minimize your taxable income with pre-tax contributions to get more PSLF forgiveness.
 The easiest way to do this is to max out all pre-tax accounts.
-If you're married, you can also have your spouse do the same.
-This will lower your AGI as a joint economic unit.
-The most common pre-tax accounts I'm referring to are the 401k and Health Savings Account (HSA).

 Here's a list of more account types that reduce your AGI for PSLF: